callum-hart/immutable-styles/docsNext/recipies/sharingStyles.md

 - `font-family`
 - `cursor`

-In contrast each button variation has unique declarations for the following:
+In contrast we can also identify styles unique to each button type:

 - `background`
 - `border-color`
 - `color`

-The common declarations for the default state can be put into a mixin:
+The common styles for the default state can be put into a mixin:

 ```jsx
 /** @jsx createStyle */